H-1B Update: Breaking Down the $100,000 Fee

 📌 If You’re Already on H-1B

-The fee is designed to target new petitions only.
+The fee is designed to target new petitions that are filed for employees out side the US.

 Not an incoming international student?
 Fill out this quick survey so we can send you tailored content based on where you’re at in your international student journey.